ib565/colabdesign-stl/README.md

 # ColabDesign STL Extension

 Design proteins to approximate arbitrary STL shapes by integrating custom shape losses into ColabDesign.
-This repo adds STL → point-cloud preprocessing, a Kabsch-aligned Chamfer loss, and a small API/CLI for end-to-end runs.
+This repo adds STL → point-cloud preprocessing, a Kabsch-aligned Chamfer loss, a per-index path loss for ordered targets, and a small API/CLI for end-to-end runs.

 ## Status
 - STL processing ✅